World

 You would then have two choices — back Baylor -7.5 or Arkansas +7.5 — and you would generally find odds of -110 on either outcome.
 You can use the odds comparison tool found next to this NCAA college standings basketball page to find the best available odds on the spread.

-If you were to bet on Baylor to cover, it would need to win by 8 or more points.
-However, a successful bet would earn you $90.91, which is more appealing than $27.03.
-If you were to bet on the Razorbacks to cover, they could either win or lose by up to 7 points and your wager would pay off.
+However, if you were to bet on the Razorbacks to cover, they could either win or lose by up to 7 points and your wager would pay off.
 However, you would earn a larger profit by betting on Arkansas to win the game straight up (moneyline).

-NCAAB Straight Up Standings
+NCAAB Straight-Up Standings

 Choose the “Money” option on the dropdown menu to see how each team has performed straight up throughout the season.
 This NCAAB conference standings data simply tells you how many games each team has won and lost.

-This tells you how many units you would have won or lost by betting on a team to win each of its games straight up (moneyline) that year.
+• UNITS: This tells you how many units you would have won or lost by betting on a team to win each of its games straight up (moneyline) that year.
 For example, if a team’s units record is 5.26, you would be up by $526 if you had wagered $100 on it to win each of its games.

-Once again, you can see home and away records for each of the teams in the current standings.
+• AWAY / HOME: Once again, you can see home and away records for each of the teams in the current standings.
 NCAA basketball teams often perform better at home, but there are a few outliers.

 Understanding College Basketball Moneyline Betting

 A moneyline wager is a straightforward bet on which team will win a particular game.
 The odds compilers will look at the college basketball standings and assess the relative strengths and weaknesses of each team.
-They will factor in head-to-head records, recent results, home advantage, injuries, fatigue, motivation, and so on.
-The sportsbooks will then issue odds on each team winning the game.
+They will factor in head-to-head records, recent results, home advantage, injuries, fatigue, motivation and so on.

-There is normally a favorite and an underdog, unless the teams are very evenly matched.
-For example, if Vermont is top of the America East Conference NCAA basketball standings 2021 after winning several games in a row, it would probably be the favorite to beat a Hartford team that was on a poor run.
+As an example, if Vermont is top of the America East Conference NCAA basketball standings after winning several games in a row, they would probably be listed as the favorite to beat a Hartford team that was on a poor run.

 In that case, you might find -370 on Vermont and +295 on Hartford.
 You would need to bet $370 on Vermont just to earn a $100 profit, whereas a $100 bet on Hartford would earn you a $295 profit if successful.
 The larger potential profit on Hartford tells you that it is the underdog in this hypothetical example.